Visiting The Sixth Floor Museum At Dealey Plaza, Dallas [The JFK Story Told]

 X marks the spot.
 Two of them.
 One for the first shot.
 The second for the fatal shot.

 A President died on that spot.
-A President was allegedly shot from where I am standing.
-He was a good President.
+A President, who was allegedly shot from where I was standing – a sniper’s perch, with the rifle Oswald used in a cabinet just next to the window.

 overview of buildings

-A young, vibrant, charismatic war hero with new ideas and energy for positive change and an exceptional talent for expressing those ideas and inspiring people.
+He was a good President.
+A young, vibrant, charismatic war hero, with new ideas and energy for positive change and an exceptional talent for expressing those ideas and inspiring people.

 We had learned a few things about John F Kennedy before we reached that spot on the sixth floor.